Rio Hondo Preparatory School: Facilities

-School facilities include an office building, a classroom building, a brand new gym set to open in February 2012, many athletic facilities and a concession stand.
+School facilities include an office building, a classroom building, a gym which opened in February 2012, many athletic facilities and a concession stand.

 The Stivers Center is the new gym that opened February 4, 2012.
 It replaced the old American Savings Pavilion.
 Construction started in June 2010 by Del Amo Construction.
-The two-story gym will feature 4 locker rooms, classrooms, a stage, training room, offices and a snack bar.
+The two-story gym features 4 locker rooms, classrooms, a stage, training room, offices and a snack bar.

 The multi-purpose field, Kare Youth Park in Irwindale, is the main field off campus.
 The school plays 11-man football, boys and girls soccer and baseball on it.
 There is a small softball only field also on campus.

 Graduation requirements

 4 years of English; 3 of Math; 3 of History; 3 of Laboratory Science; 2 of Foreign Language; and 2 of Fine Arts are required.
 Summer trips are required for graduation through high school.

 Grades/rank

 Quarter/Semester system, four grading periods per year with grades recorded at the end of each course.
 However, transcripts are only issued at the end of the semester.
 Class periods are about 45–50 minutes long and meet 5 times a week.